zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 image and simply save them.</p>

 <p align="justify">I used these two upscalers next to an
-experimental version of my Lazy Image Upscaler to check that the converter are working the right way.</p>
+experimental version of my <i>Lazy Image Upscaler</i> to check that the converter are working the right way.</p>

 ## Easy Way to Test the Converter

 ### Installation

-Clone this github repository.
+Clone this github repository and move into the directory

 ```
 git clone https://github.com/zentrocdot/ESRGAN_RRBD_CONVERTER.git
 cd ESRGAN_RRDB_CONVERTER
 ```

-Or use the zip-file or siply download the files, which you need.
+or use the zip-file or simply download the files, which you need.

 ### How to Use the Main OLD Converter